 - Supporting the establishment and follow-up of Information and Feedback centres and other collective feedback mechanisms for the provision of a quality humanitarian information service that responds to the community's need for local information.

 IOM intends to respond to the priority needs of people affected by recent humanitarian shocks.
 IOM will pre-position emergency kits in the field (including emergency shelters, non-food items (NFIs), and hygiene kits inclusive of menstrual hygiene management (MHM) items) to immediately respond to any type of emergency and population movement and to contribute to ensuring the human dignity of people affected by prolonged displacement.
 IOM will also improve the living conditions of returnees and/or relocated persons) through the rehabilitation of substandard housing (transitional shelters).
+In response to the recent outbreak of the crisis in Sudan, IOM CAR intends to contribute to supporting the reintegration of CAR citizens fleeing from Sudan as well.
 IOM's initiatives will include:

 - Pre-positioning of emergency kits in the field (NFIs, shelter and hygiene kits) to be able to respond to the needs rapidly following a shock (conflict-related or disasters related to natural hazards);